The US mall is not dying | KRDO

 A new generation of shoppers

 Gen Z consumers are a huge market for retailers looking to stay relevant, according to analysts, and these shoppers are leading the charge in reviving the mall experience.
 A socially conscious generation acutely aware of climate change, Gen Z is also more likely to support brands prioritizing sustainability.
-According to June data from the International Council of Shopping Centers, 56% of Gen Z shoppers “are willing to spend more to purchase sustainably sourced products.”
+According to June data from the ICSC, a retail trade organization, 56% of Gen Z shoppers “are willing to spend more to purchase sustainably sourced products.”

 “A lot of luxury retailers are pretty environmentally conscious, or at least trying to overachieve in those areas and that can be attractive to the younger generations,” said Isner.
 “That can be an ‘in’ with regard to gaining new customers.”